-For students, the first hurdle was actually the sculpture.
-She explained that her female students normally the plastic coating and sticky label would be removed in the private solitude of a toilet cubical.
+For students, the first hurdle was actually the be removed in the private solitude of a toilet cubical.
 Participants silently looked at peers for reassurance as they opened their pads in public.
-However, the students engaged with the concept quicker than we had imagined, with some quickly requesting control over imagery in order to introduce powerful typography and words over the usual floral images.
+However, the students engaged with the concept quicker than we had imagined, with some quickly requesting control over imagery in order to introduce powerful typography and words over the usual floral images. '... the students engaged with the concept quicker than we had imagined, with some quickly requesting control over imagery in order to introduce powerful typography and explore the strength of words over the usual floral images'